shubhanshu02/GSoC-2021-logs/logs.md

 ## Week 2

 - **14/06/2021:** Identified a memory leak in OpenVINO backend and discussions for Native backend new operand method.
+Add `copy_operands` function to copy Operands in Native Backend for use in `RequestItem` objects.

+- **15/06/2021:** Start work for Native backend async.
+  - Add `nireq` and `RequestItem` to Native backend. `RequestItem` contains a copy of Operands from the model and POSIX threads elements like id and attributes.
+  - Convert Fill Model function and callback to use `request->operands` instead of `native_model->operands`.